Are Humans The Only Organisms With Vestigial Traits

 Developmental Biology

 Developmental biology provides insights into how vestigial traits develop (or fail to develop) during an organism's ontogeny.
 By studying the genes and signaling pathways involved in the formation of vestigial structures, scientists can understand the developmental processes that lead to their reduction or modification.
-For example, research on the blind cave tetra has revealed that the lens of the eye starts to develop in the early embryo but then degenerates due to genetic mutations that disrupt normal eye development.
+Take this: research on the blind cave tetra has revealed that the lens of the eye starts to develop in the early embryo but then degenerates due to genetic mutations that disrupt normal eye development.

 Evolutionary Trends